netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 * **Backup Mode is not supported by the Tesla app.** When enabled via Netzero, the Tesla app will show no operational mode selected.
 You can, however, use the Tesla app to switch back to Self-Powered or Time-Based Control.
 In Netzero, all modes are supported and correctly displayed.

-* **Backup Mode is experimental** while we assess reliability and compatibility.
-We'll update its status based on user feedback.

 * **Backup reserve is always set to 100% in Backup Mode.** Changing the reserve has no effect.
 In this mode, the Powerwall will not discharge and will reserve 100% of its capacity for outages.